ilnarildarovuch/linux.wifatch.gitlab_copy/README.md

   No. The idea for this botnet came after reading the [Carna paper](http://internetcensus2012.bitbucket.org/paper.html).
-The main interesting points were "2012 may be the last time [...] this was possible" and the fact that embedded device security seems to be virtually nonexistant, even to our own surprise.
+The main interesting points were "2012 may be the last time [...] this was possible" and the fact that embedded device security seems to be virtually nonexistent, even to our own surprise.

   Bootstrapping a botnet was a technical challenge, and the prize was